| Since July 30, 1996, the Redevelopment

 altogether; its seats were removed in the following years.

 All remaining commercial tenants departed during the 1990s.
+When the City of Oakland purchased the

 property in 1996 for $3 million dollars, the entire complex